Hit the Lights (Jay Sean song): Background

 Jay Sean told MTV, "I'm so excited about this song, 'cause, for me, it's the first time I felt like I did a huge club record, I always wanted to write a song that could be batted across all the clubs and on radio.
 And I think this is that song.
 It doesn't need any remixes or anything like that."
 He said also "I'm feeling mad excited about "Hit the Lights".
 It's a club banger that's gonna get everyone movin!
 I'm looking forward to watching another one of my songs grow!
 That's the most fun part!”

 Of the collaboration he told MTV News, "It's inspirational, I learn off of people who have achieved greatness.
 There's something about them -- their work ethic, their mentality -- that resonates and strikes a chord.
 So when I watch him to see what he does, in my head I'm looking at it going, 'This is why he got to where he is.'
 And I like to learn that."
 Lil Wayne previously contributed a verse to the British artist's US breakthrough single, "Down".
 Jay Sean told DesiHits about the difference in dynamic between "Down" and "Hit the Lights" in terms of working with Lil Wayne, "It's different when you hear his interpretation of the song, he has understood that I have taken it to a bit more of a sexy and mature level on this song.
 "Down" was young and playful while "Hit the Lights" is for a mature audience and it is aimed at the clubs, plus the lyrics of the song.
 Lil Wayne added his interpretation and of course some things had to get bleeped out."

 Jay Sean sampled the song in another song he made, YMCMB Heroes, featuring Tyga, Busta Rhymes, and Cory Gunz.

 "Hit the Lights" was recently featured on Las Vegas, Nevada's tourism campaign "Only Vegas" where a man at his work station was singing along to the song while viewing photos of his vacation in Las Vegas.

-Track listing

 Music video

 Bille Woodruff directed the music video for "Hit the Lights", which premiered on 22 March 2011 on VEVO.
 The video has many CGI effects and features women dancing, an appearance from Lil Wayne as well as Birdman and DJ Khaled and plenty of lights.